Cyberbot777/portfolio/README.md

 **View Live Demo: [https://portfolio-sigma-pearl-36.vercel.app/](https://portfolio-sigma-pearl-36.vercel.app/)**

 ## Overview
 `Portfolio` is a single-page web application showcasing my skills and projects as a Full Stack Developer.
-Built with React and React Bootstrap, it features a clean, modern design with a light grey-blue background and semi-transparent blue accents, deployed on Vercel.
+Built with React and React Bootstrap, it features a gothic design with a background image and semi-transparent black containers, deployed on Vercel for a seamless user experience across all devices.

 ## Features
-- **Header Section:** Displays my name and title as a Full Stack Developer with a semi-transparent blue background.
+- **Header Section:** Displays my name and title as a Full Stack Developer, centered within a semi-transparent black container.
-- **About Section:** Highlights my background as a veteran, ER nurse, and Bachelor of Science in Nursing, transitioning to tech with skills in Python, React, and JavaScript.
+- **About Section:** Highlights my background as a veteran, ER nurse, and Bachelor of Science in Nursing, transitioning to tech with skills in Python, MongoDB, React, and JavaScript.
+Includes a centered profile picture on mobile.
-- **Projects Section:** Showcases three projects (Student Searcher, Instagram Photo Feed Clone, As The Crow Flies) with descriptions, tech stacks, and links to GitHub and live demos, styled in semi-transparent blue cards with hover effects.
+- **Projects Section:** Showcases three projects (As The Crow Flies, Student Searcher, Instagram Photo Feed Clone) with descriptions, tech stacks, and links to GitHub and live demos, styled in semi-transparent black cards with hover effects for scaling.
-- **Contact Section:** Provides a link to my GitHub profile for easy contact.
+- **Contact Section:** Provides links to my GitHub and LinkedIn profiles, with centered buttons on all screen sizes.
-- **Responsive Design:** Built with React Bootstrap for a mobile-friendly layout, ensuring accessibility across devices.
+- **Responsive Design:** Optimized with media queries for mobile, tablet, and desktop, ensuring a seamless layout with centered content on small screens.
-- **Consistent UI:** Uses a light grey-blue background (`#E6F0FA`), semi-transparent blue (`rgba(0, 100, 255, 0.7)`) for header and project cards, and black text for readability.
+- **Consistent UI:** Uses a gothic background image, semi-transparent black containers, light gray text, and cyan links for readability and aesthetic consistency.

 ## Technologies
 - **Frontend**: